 Comprehensive review

-Each campus sets goals that specify the number of new freshman and transfer students expected to enroll for the fall term.
+Each campus sets goals that specify the number of new first-year and transfer students expected to enroll for the fall term.
 To meet those goals, campuses select from tens of thousands of well-qualified applicants using a variety of factors.
 Context is key and is a cornerstone of UC's comprehensive review process.

 Selection process